St John’s wort is a herbal remedy used as a complementary therapy for mild to moderate depression.

 St John’s wort can change how well some drugs work, making them either stronger or weaker.

-We know that St John's wort can interact with these groups of drugs and may affect how well they work
+It can interact with these groups of drugs and affect how well they work:

 Research is also being carried out to find out if St John’s wort interacts with other drugs, such as strong painkillers.